Monster Train Accessibility Report

 If you want to play Monster Train, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Monster Train has 7 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 8 accessibility features for Visual in Monster Train which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Large Game Elements: Game characters and other elements are large and distinguishable.
 Enemies and player characters are at least 1/6 of the height of the screen.
 Or there is a zoom feature to make them larger.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.

 No Screen Shake: No screen shake effect or it is included but it can be disabled.
 This includes the absence of screen shake for dramatic effect as well as to indicate hits on a target.

 No Busy Backgrounds: No distracting backgrounds or you can make them static or blank.
 This includes the absence of other movement elements in the background that might distract or confuse the action.